perladvent/perldotcom/content/article/perl-one-liners.md

 romarana:qwerty34521
 ```

-Another common issue with BRE/ERE is escaping metacharacters.
+Another common issue with any regexp is escaping metacharacters.
 Here's how you can perform multiline fixed string substitution with `perl`.
-Don't save contents of `search.txt` and `replace.txt` in shell variables.
+Don't save contents of *search.txt* and *replace.txt* in shell variables.
 Trailing newlines and ASCII NUL characters will cause issues.
 See [stackoverflow: pitfalls of reading file into shell variable](https://stackoverflow.com/questions/7427262/how-to-read-a-file-into-a-variable-in-shell/22607352#22607352) for details.

 ```bash
 perl -0777 -ne '$#ARGV==1 ? $s=$_ : $#ARGV==0 ? $r=$_ :
                 print s/\Q$s/$r/gr' search.txt replace.txt ip.txt
 ```

-Unlike `grep/sed/awk`, the input record separator isn't removed by default.
+Unlike `grep`, `sed`, or `awk`, `perl` doesn't remove the input record by default:

 ```bash
 $ cat msg.txt